-The National Veterans Employment Program (NVEP).
-The VA administers the NVEP to help veterans understand and use veterans' preference and other hiring flexibilities to get jobs in the federal government, including the VA.
+The VA administers the National Veterans Employment Program (NVEP) to help veterans understand and use veterans' preference and other hiring flexibilities to get jobs in the federal government, including the VA.
 The program promotes the hiring of veterans by federal managers and supervisors.
-It also educates selecting officials on veterans' preferences and federal hiring authorities developed to help veterans gain federal employment.43
+It also educates selecting officials on veterans' preferences and federal hiring authorities developed to help veterans gain federal employment.